 Whitby Lifeboat Station

 This website previously presented two pages dedicated to the stations present crew members, something that was quite outdated.
 It was my wish to carry on doing so given that most of them are voluntary and deserve to be a focal point of the website.
-However this is only possible with the support of the coxswain Howard Fields, when I recently approached him for some updated photographs he was not supportive at all and bizarrely said he didn't think there were any, making Whitby lifeboat Station one of the only stations that does not document its activities?
+However this is only possible with the support of the coxswain Howard Fields, however when I approached him ealier this year to ask for some updated photographs he was not supportive at all and said he didn't think there were any, making Whitby lifeboat Station one of the only stations that does not document its activities?
 When I asked instead for a simple group photograph I was told he could not help me due to the present GDPR legislation even though I would be satisfied with one without the actual crew names.
-Later that day I was shocked to see a group photograph of the stations crew 'with the names included' on both Facebook and Twitter, clearly the GDPR legislation doesn't matter when publishing photographs and private names on social media where tens of thousands can access the data.
+Later that day I was shocked to see a group photograph of the stations crew 'with the names included' on both Facebook and Twitter, clearly the GDPR legislation doesn't matter when its the coxswain publishing photographs and private names on social media where tens of thousands can access the data.

 What was initially my home page has been split it into two pages, the second page contains a better introduction of the lifeboat station and can be found using the 'welcome' navigation element.